redfoxgis/generate_plots/README.md

 conda activate geopandas
 ```

-In the shell, specify the python script, input polygon data (forest stands) and the output geopackage path and name of the plots
+In the shell, specify the python script, input polygon data (forest stands) and the output shapefile (.shp) or geopackage (.gpkg) path and name of the plots
 ```shell
 python ./stand_plots.py -i '/path/to/input_polygon_data.shp' -o '/path/to/plots.gpkg'
 ```